RISHABH1270/Kubernetes_Cheatsheet/README.md

 Kubernetes takes care of all the concerns like container networking, resource management, security, high availability, fault tolerance, service discovery, scalability, load balancing, and orchestration—providing an enterprise-level solution for managing containerized applications at scale.

+In Kubernetes, the cluster architecture is divided into two main parts:

+### 🧠 Master Node (Control Plane)
+The master node manages the cluster—it makes global decisions, like scheduling and scaling.

+Key Components:
+kube-apiserver - The front-end of the control plane; receives all REST requests from users, CLI, or controllers.
+etcd - A key-value store for all cluster data; acts as the source of truth.
+kube-scheduler - Watches for unscheduled pods and assigns them to suitable worker nodes based on resources, policies, etc.
+kube-controller-managern - Runs controllers (like node, replication, endpoints) that ensure the cluster’s desired state is maintained.
+cloud-controller-manager - Handles cloud-specific logic (e.g., provisioning load balancers, managing storage in AWS, GCP, etc.).

+### ⚙️ Worker Node
+The worker node actually runs the containerized applications.

+Key Components:
+kubelet - Agent that runs on each worker node; ensures containers are running as expected by talking to the control plane.
+kube-proxy - Manages networking rules (NAT, IP forwarding) to allow communication between pods and services.
+Container Runtime - Software that actually runs the containers, such as containerd, Docker, or CRI-O.
+Pods - The smallest deployable units in Kubernetes, running your actual containers.

 ## 🚀 Start Minikube

 Minikube is a local Kubernetes environment designed to simplify learning and development.
 It allows you to run a Kubernetes cluster on your local machine using Docker or a compatible container runtime.